timofeysie/loranthifolia/README.md

 Add that command to the workflow.
 Apparently that problem only affects Android WebView.
 Have to add React Native to that list.
 As far as I know, the server has to send the header with the Access-Control-Allow-Origin option to allow an origin in its response to the client.
 It must be that the React Native somehow doesn't apply this rule.
 I think the user from the issue mentioned above was talking about the simulators, not devices.

+So after getting the server going, and removing trying to set any CORS header stuff here, we have our working descriptions.

 ## Testing on Android